Ugnius-Pacauskas/coffee-app/README.md

 React learning coffee app
 ## To launch app
 Ether open index.hmtl in ./dist
-Or
+## To build and launch
+First use command: npm install
-Launch it using command npm start
+When launch it using command: npm start